vbronfman/ArgusCyber_assignment/README.md

  1. Fix issue of artifact.txt
  2. Set proper condition to select stage: by PR branch
  3. Review checkout    git branch: "${params.BRANCH}"
+ 4. Use docker plugin instead of sh

+## Update
+Setup to use regular Git connection in place of Github Pull Request Builder

+To simplify Github access create Deploy key.
+It is regular PKI pair (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys)

+1. Create PKI pair at jenkins host .
+For ex.
+_ssh-keygen -t ed25519 -C "jenkins@ec2-54-145-171-62.compute-1.amazonaws.com"_

+2. Add  public to "Deploy keys" of Github repo
+3. Create Jenkins creds of type SSH username with private key and paste newly created private key
+4. Update Global secrurity settings of Jenkins -> Git Hist Key Verification -> "No verification" .
+Otherwise, login to Git in CLI to populate authorised_keys
+5. In pipeline use